Hose Reels

 Proper Care for Hose Reels

 To make sure your reel lasts a long time and continues to serve you well, you need to store it properly.
 Storing your reel properly means a number of different things.
 First, always store your hose reel in a cool and dry space.
 This recommendation goes double for you if your reel is made from a material that is susceptible to corrosion or rust.
 Likewise, always store it in a designated area that is not in the middle of workplace traffic.
 Third, always wind your hose back into place when not in use.
 If you don’t do this, not only will you be wasting your reel, but you’ll also be putting undue strain on it.
-Finally, if your reel used advanced settings, always make sure that they are set accurately before you turn on the system.
+Finally, if your reel uses advanced settings, always make sure that they are set accurately before you turn on the system.

 Hose Reel Standards

 The standards to which your hose reel must adhere depends on your application, industry, and region/country.
-For example, fire hose reels have specific standards, which additionally vary by country.
+For example, Fire hose reels have specific standards, which additionally vary by country.
 In the United States, these are outlined by the National Fire Protection Association.
 In addition, those hose reels that deal with hoses carrying compressed air must adhere to safety standards put out by OSHA.
 Other safety and performance standards for hose reels around the world include those released by: International Standards Organization (ISO), British Standards Institute (BSI), Conformité Européenne (CE), European Standards (EN) and Australian Standards (AS).

 Things to Consider About Hose Reels